 The institution conducts internal financial audit regularly.
 Ratan Chandak Co., Nagpur is our registered auditor.
-The audited statements are submitted regularly to the government.
+The audited statements are submitted to the government as and when demanded.

 6.4.2 - Funds / Grants received from management, non-government bodies, individuals, philanthropies during the year(not covered in Criterion III)